bergercookie/Pump3000/docs/index.rst

 Guide to Pump3000
 ============================================

-Pump3000 is a GUI implementation for communication with the Cavro XP3000 pump series It was implemented in Python with the use of PySide.
+Pump3000 is a GUI implementation for communicating with the Cavro XP3000 pump series.
+It was implemented in Python with the use of PySide.
-This manual should provide a way of setting up the software on your computer and give you a first taste on how to use it efficiently.
+This guide should provide a way of setting up the software on your computer and give you a first taste on how to use it efficiently.